JuliaAI/MLJ.jl/docs/src/composing_models.md

 ```

 To deal with operations on nodes not supported out-of-the box, one
 uses the `nodes` method.
-Supposing, in the preceeding example, we
+Supposing, in the preceding example, we
 wanted the geometric mean rather than arithmetic mean.
 Then, the
 definition of `zhat` above can be replaced with